TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Experiments

 \section{Experiments}

-Our evaluation strategy is designed to thoroughly assess the effectiveness of TextCenGen in generating text-centric images.
 The evaluation is structured into quantitative and qualitative analyses, alongside an ablation study to understand the contribution of individual components of our model.

-\subsection{Implementation Details}
+\subsection{Implementation Details.}

 \paragraph{Experimental Settings.} Our model is built with Diffusers.
-The pre-trained models are stable-diffusion-v1-5.
+The pre-trained models are stable-diffusion-v1-5 and stable-diffusion-v2-0.
 While generating, the size of the output images is $512\times512$.
 We use one A6000 and ten A40 GPUs for evaluation.
-Detailed parameter settings are provided in the appendix. \paragraph{Dataset for Evaluation} Our evaluation contains 27,000 images generated from 2,700 unique prompts, each tested in ten different random region $R$.
-The dataset combined synthesized prompts generated by ChatGPT, and 700 prompts from the Prompt2Prompt template (~\cite{hertz2022prompt}) designed for attention guidance, focusing on specific objects and their spatial relationships.
-Additionally, we included 1,000 DiffusionDB prompts (~\cite{wangDiffusionDBLargescalePrompt2022}), chosen for their real-world complexity.
-This diverse and comprehensive dataset, spanning synthetic to user-generated prompts, provided a broad test ground to evaluate the efficacy of our \textit{TextCenGen} method in various T2I scenarios.
+Detailed parameter settings are provided in the appendix. \paragraph{Dataset for Evaluation.} Our evaluation contains 27,000 images generated from 2,700 unique prompts, each tested in ten different random region $R$.
+The dataset combined synthesized prompts generated by ChatGPT, and 700 prompts from the Prompt2Prompt template~\cite{hertz2022prompt} designed for attention guidance, focusing on specific objects and their spatial relationships.
+Additionally, we included 1,000 DiffusionDB prompts~\cite{wangDiffusionDBLargescalePrompt2022}, chosen for their real-world complexity.
+This diverse and comprehensive dataset, spanning synthetic to user-generated prompts, provided a broad test ground to evaluate the efficacy of our \textbf{TextCenGen} method in various T2I scenarios.
+Additionally, we constructed a targeted Desigen benchmark using 771 images from the Desigen dataset validation set~\cite{weng2024desigen}, along with their corresponding static text masks, to evaluate performance on layout design-specific content.
+These 771 images were drawn from the original Desigen dataset of 53,577 usable images, where 52,806 were used for training the specialized Desigen model in Table~\ref{tab:extended_comparison}.